hacknlove/orgasmoproject/docs/GettingStarted/Drivers.md

 This driver gets the pageConfigs from a strapi server using the template `@orgasmo/strapi-template`

-Use the environmental variables `STRAPI_API_URL` and `STRAPI_API_TOKEN` to set the strapi url and the strapi access token.
+Use the environmental variables `STRAPI_API_URL` and `STRAPI_API_TOKEN` to set the strapi URL and the strapi access token.

 More info: [`@orgasmo/strapi`](https://www.npmjs.com/package/@orgasmo/strapi)

+### Admin

+This driver is not meant to be used isolated because it does not get pageConfigs thus orgasmo would only show 404s.

+This driver is meant for driver composition, adding the methods required by the admin panel and the playground.

-### Create your own
+### Create your external driver own

-If you want to use the same kind of datasource or behaviour in more than one orgasmo's webapp, it makes sense to create a package to share confortably the driver.
+If you want to use the same kind of data source or behavior in more than one orgasmo's web app, it makes sense to create a package to share comfortably the driver.

-In a nutshell your driver needs to default-export an object with all the methods exported in two ways:
+In a nutshell, your driver needs to default-export an object with all the methods exported in two ways:

 - in a tree, like `driver.method.path`
 - by path, like `driver['method.path]`